Agile Methodology: An Overview

-Those who work in the industry, or closely to it, are aware that the art of software development is one that is special, and different to other kinds of engineering projects.
-It requires the care and attention of a team who are adaptable and flexible, and those who are willing to respond quickly to changes and won’t bat so much as an eyelid to a client’s overnight demands.
-This is what Agile methodology is all about.
+Those who work in or near the industry are aware that the art of software development is unique and distinct from other types of engineering projects.
+It requires the care and attention of a team who are adaptable and flexible.
+Software development also needs a team that’s willing to respond quickly to changes, and won’t bat so much as an eyelid at a client’s overnight demands.
+This is what the Agile development methodology is all about.